v-jli/jean0117131701/README.md

 ## JabbR
-JabbR is a chat application built with ASP.NET using SignalR.
+JabbR is a chat application built with ASP.NET using SignalR. hello

 ## Contributing
 Before you contribute anything make sure you set autoclrf to true.